KrishnaMehta123/Suggestedits/docs/Krishna is testing - Suggest Edit/test-doc.md

       </td>

       <td>
-        <p>After the toggle for <em>Push Impressions</em> is turned on/setup from settings, the CleverTap SDK starts recording an event whenever a push notification sent via CleverTap is delivered to the user's device.</p>
+        <p>After the toggle for <em>Push Impressions</em> is turned on/setup from settings, the CleverTap SDK starts recording an event whenever a push notification Charged Event Personalization sent via CleverTap is delivered to the user's device.</p>
       </td>
     </tr>